-Most of us have their phones always handy and they also have the practice of checking it every now and then.
+Most of us have our phones always handy and we also have the practice of checking them every now and then.
 Keeping up with how many glasses you’ve finished can be easy (and fun) with the help of mindandmom’s app.
 Download them to your phone to set daily reminders and alarms.
-Make sure that you set an achievable target first and then your desired target later to be able to chive.
+Make sure that you set an achievable target first and then your desired target later to be able to chive it.
 You might lose interest when you begin with your desired water intake target.

 5. On the rocks with extra rocks, please!